shcaba/Sebastes_melanops_OR/Document/_main.knit.md

 ##### Fits to Indices of Abundance

 The fits to the five available indices of abundance (not including the acoustic-visual survey which the model was predefined to fit with a lnq=0.6) are generally weak.
 The best fit index is found for the commercial non-trawl fishery (Figure \ref{fig:nontrawl-index-fit}), with a very good fit of an upward trend in the contemporary time series.
 In an interesting contrast is the ocean boast survey that covers the same years and shows a very similar selectivity, but shows an opposing downward trend (Figure \ref{fig:nontrawl-index-fit}).
-The earlier time series for the recreational fishery is also not well fit to the dynamics of the model, and requires high additional variance to fit (Figure \ref{fig:nrfss-index-fit}).
+The earlier time series for the recreational fishery is also not well fit to the dynamics of the model, and requires high additional variance to fit (Figure \ref{fig:mrfss-index-fit}).

 The two fishery independent surveys, the MPA (Figure \ref{fig:mpa-index-fit}) and the tagging survey (Figure \ref{fig:tag-index-fit}) are also not well fit.
 Despite this, the estimated catchability for the tagging survey is 0.3, not far from the assumed value of 0.25 in the 2015 assessment.